 Reheat: Reheat in the Instant Pot’s inner pot right on the stove or in the Instant Pot pressure cooker on Sauté mode, stirring a few times.

-You can also reheat it in a small pot on the stove by simmering on low.
+You can also reheat it in a small pot on the stove by simmering on low heat.
 Always reheat only what you are going to eat to keep the remaining beef stew fresh for as long as possible.

 More Favorite Instant Pot Recipes